Willy Adames Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 11th-ranked team ERA among all league pitching staffs (4.01).
+- The Cubs' 4.00 team ERA ranks 11th among all MLB pitching staffs.

-- The Cubs are sending Steele (9-2) to the mound to make his 16th start of the season as he aims for his 10th victory.
-He is 9-2 with a 2.43 ERA and 76 strikeouts through 85 1/3 innings pitched.
+- The Cubs will send Stroman (9-6) out to make his 19th start of the season as he aims for his 10th victory.
+He is 9-6 with a 2.76 ERA and 92 strikeouts in 107 2/3 innings pitched.

-- In his most recent outing on Friday against the Cleveland Guardians, the lefty tossed 6 1/3 scoreless innings while surrendering three hits.
+- The righty last appeared on Saturday against the Cleveland Guardians, when he tossed 5 2/3 innings, allowing five earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.